eugenechia/ansible-projects/README.md

 ps aux | grep nexus #check if nexus is running netstat -lnpt #outputs result of checking

----

 Instructions:

 1. Deploy Ubuntu server (from any cloud provider with public access)
-2. Amend the 'hosts' file with the public IP of the deployed server and location of your private key.
+2. Amend the 'hosts' file with the public IP of the deployed server and location of your private key in [nexus_server] section.
 3. In command line, run 'ansible-playbook deploy-nexus.yaml'

 Note:

 - Do not amend anything in YAML file.
 Everything should run as intended.
+- Ansible config has been set to not perform host key checking and default to 'hosts' file.

+---